US STOCKS-Wall St dragged down by oil, lackluster earnings

 "People are taking some profits and stocks are looking a little bit expensive at the moment, especially since there is no earnings growth."

-Eight of the 10 major S&P sectors were lower, with the energy index's 1.49 percent fall leading the decliners.
+All the 10 major S&P sectors were lower, with the energy index's 1.48 percent fall leading the decliners.

-Apple was down 0.7 percent and was the biggest drag on the S&P 500 and the Nasdaq, while Goldman Sachs' 1.4 percent fall weighed the most on the Dow.
+Oil majors Exxon and Chevron were down about 1 percent, weighing the most on the sector.

 Investors have been assessing first-quarter earnings, which are expected to decline 7.1 percent.
 Of the 132 S&P companies that have reported, 58 percent have reported revenue above analyst expectations, falling short of the long-term average of 60 percent, according to Thomson Reuters estimates.

 New U.S. single-family home sales unexpectedly fell in March, but the decline was concentrated in the West.
-The Commerce Department said new home sales decreased 1.5 percent.
+The Commerce Homebuilders D.R.
+Horton and Toll Brothers were down about 1 percent.

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)